Book This Tour

 • All planning, logistical, administrative and on-ground support

-Pre-arrival day – Drive down from Perth and check into accommodation in Margaret River any time after 2pm.
+Pre-arrival day – Drive down from Perth and check into accommodation in Margaret River any time after 3pm.
 You can explore the region and local township, but please be back at the accommodation at 6pm for our welcome, followed by dinner.
+If you require transport, just ask, and we’ll provide a complimentary shuttle from Warnbro Train Station.

 Day 1